rclancey/constitution/Composition-of-the-Judiciary.md

 >
 > No subpoena or summons to produce evidence or testimony shall be issued without the consent of the Trial Court judge overseeing the matter in which such evidence or testimony is required.

-~~ Administrative law matters shall originate in the Administrative Law Court district in which the initiating party claims his or her primary residence, or in which the initiating party proposes to engage in covered conduct.~~
-~~Trial Court districts, Administrative Law Court .
-Criminal charges shall be tried in the district in which the offense is alleged to have occurred.
-Civil suits shall be tried in the district in which the conduct at issue is alleged to have occurred.~~

-> Parliament shall establish geographic districts for Trial Courts.
-Each Trial Court district shall be assigned no fewer than fifteen judges, or any larger number that Parliament shall direct.

-~~The judiciary primarily composed of local court districts and judges, who oversee civil and criminal trials.
-In any trial court proceeding, all parties have the right to have an impartial jury of their peers as finders of fact.
-The role of the judge is to assemble an impartial jury, instruct the jury as to how the law is to be applied, manage the evidence and testimony presented to the jury, as provided by law, and to ensure that all parties abide by procedures set forth by Parliament.
-A single court should have several judges, but each case should be randomly assigned to a single judge.~~

 ### Administrative Law Courts

 Adjascent to trial courts are administrative law courts.
 These courts are responsible for judicial oversight of administrative matters like contracts, family law (including marriage, divorce and adoption), probate, competency and licensing.